canonical/certification-docs/Self-Test_Guide.rst

 Appendix C - Testing Point Releases
 ===================================

-Ordinarily, 16.04 certification requires testing Ubuntu releases or Linux
+Ubuntu LTS releases are updated to a new *point release* version approximately three months after each intervening release -- that is, 18.04.1 will be released around July of 2018 (three months after 18.04), 18.04.2 will be released around January of 2019 (three months after 18.10), and so on.
+These updates use the kernels from the latest interim release, which can affect hardware compatibility; however, the new kernels are supported for a limited period of time compared to the GA kernel.
-kernels:
+Therefore, certification can involve testing multiple Ubuntu releases or Linux kernels:

--  Ubuntu 16.04 GA -- That is, the version that was released in April of 2016.
-This version shipped with a 4.4.0-series kernel.
+-  The GA release -- That is, the version that was released in April of the release year (2016 for 16.04, 2018 for 18.04).
+Ubuntu 16.04 shipped with a 4.4.0-series kernel, and 18.04 shipped with a 4.15.0-series kernel.

--  The current point release -- That is, version 16.04.2 or whatever is the latest release in the 16.04 series.
-Ubuntu LTS releases starting with the .2 version (such as 16.04.2) update the kernel to the same series as the most-recently released non-LTS Ubuntu version.
-For instance, 16.04.2 uses the same kernel series as Ubuntu 16.10 -- that is, the 4.8.0 kernel series.
+-  The current point release -- That is, version 16.04.4 or whatever is the latest release in the series.
+Testing point-release versions starting with the .2 point release in addition to the original GA version serves as a check for regressions in the kernel, and may be required if the GA kernel doesn't work on a SUT.

-In theory, compatibility will only improve with time, so a server might fail testing with 16.04 GA and its 4.4.0 kernel because it uses new hardware that had not been supported in April of 2016, but pass with the latest version.
+In theory, compatibility will only improve with time, so a server might fail testing with the original GA kernel because it uses new hardware that had not been supported in April of the OS release year, but pass with the latest kernel in a subsequent point-release.
 Such a server would be certified for that latest version, but not for the original GA release.
-If such a situation arises, testing may also be done with intervening releases so as to determine the earliest working version of Ubuntu.
+If such a situation arises, testing may also be done with intervening kernels so as to determine the earliest working version of Ubuntu.

-If a server fails certification with a more recent release but works with an earlier one, this situation is treated as a regression; a bug report should be filed and note made of the problem in the certificate request.
+If a server fails certification with a more recent kernel but works with an earlier one, this situation is treated as a regression; a bug report should be filed and note made of the problem in the certificate request.
 Please notify your TPM about such problems to facilitate their resolution.

-Because Ubuntu 16.04.1 uses the same 4.4.0 kernel series as 16.04 GA, testing 16.04.1 is not required.
+Because x.04.1 releases use the same kernel series as their corresponding GA releases, testing with x.04.1 point releases is not required.

 If you have problems controlling the SUT's kernel version or installing particular point releases, then you should consult the Server Certification